contaware/git-docs-notes/README.md

   ```

   - If `<branchname>` is not provided, then it is read from the current branch's [upstream tracking configurations](#branch).
-  - This command will try to auto merge, if it fails, it will annotate your text files with the **conflicts**.
+  - This command will try to auto-merge, if it fails, it will annotate your text files with the **conflicts**.
 You have to review the annotated files, `git add` them and `git commit`.
   - With the `--squash` option the merge produces its results in the Working Tree and the Staging Area.
 You will then do a commit on top of the current branch.
 The detailed history of changes from the given branch are not integrated.

 - Interrupt a merge process and try to reconstruct the pre-merge state: